NaviServer - programmable web server

 The argument when consist of one or more characters of r, w, e, or x, specifying, when the callback should fire.

-When the callback is fired, the specified Tcl command will be called with an additional argument, which is an indicator for the reason of the call when.
+When the callback is fired, the specified Tcl commands will be called with an additional argument, which is an indicator for the reason of the call when.
 The value of when will be as follows:

 • r - the socket is readable